Cultural Accessibility

 Intersection of Race, Immigration and Space: Quantifying Cultural Accessibility for New York City Neighborhoods

-Despite extensive research on spatial access to social services, scholars tend to overlook cultural organizations as an indispensable part of network ties.
+Despite extensive research on spatial access to social services, scholars tend to overlook cultural organizations as a component of neighborhood institutional infrastructure.
 Access to cultural resources is particularly important for newcomers to navigate and reshape social boundaries.
-This study explores the spatial dimensions of cultural organizations at the neighborhood level in New York City, which we conceptualize as “cultural accessibility”.
-Using spatial analysis and regression models, we specifically focus on the intersection of neighborhoods’ ethnoracial composition and concentrated immigration.
-Our findings show that higher immigrant concentration reduces access in White neighborhoods, but in Hispanic and Asian neighborhoods, it increases access.
-We also find that Black neighborhoods exhibit lower cultural accessibility, which is explained largely by socioeconomic status and residential mobility.
-Our study furthers the understanding of spatial inequalities in cultural access and advocates for greater attention to its role in immigrant assimilation and integration.
+This study explores the spatial dimensions of cultural organizations at the neighborhood level in New York City, which we conceptualize as “cultural accessibility” through two measures: the number of organizations within a 1-mile radius (spatial availability) and the distance to the nearest organization (spatial proximity).
+Using spatial analysis and regression models, we focus on the intersection of neighborhoods’ ethnoracial composition and concentrated immigration.
+Our findings reveal divergent patterns: higher immigrant concentration reduces access in White neighborhoods, but in Hispanic and Asian neighborhoods, it increases access.
+Black neighborhoods exhibit lower cultural accessibility, which is largely explained by socioeconomic disadvantage and residential mobility.
+These patterns persist in access to citywide organizations, while ethnic-oriented organizations enhance access across immigrant neighborhoods of diverse ethnoracial types.
+Our study furthers the understanding of spatial inequalities in cultural access and advocate for greater attention to it role in shaping opportunities for immigrant communities.

 Location map